-- 1. Make sure all vehicle occupants have buckled their safety belts.
+- 1. Make sure all occupants buckle their safety belts.
 For more information on safety belts and their proper usage, refer to the Seating and safety restraints chapter. - 2.
-Make sure the headlamps and vehicle accessories are off. - 3.
-Make sure the parking brake is set.
+Make sure the headlamps and electrical accessories are off. - Make sure the parking brake is

-4. Make sure the gearshift is in P (Park).
+• Make sure the gearshift is in P (Park).

-5. Turn the key to 4 (ON) without turning the key to 5 (START).
+• Turn the key to 4 (ON) without